 The county agency shall refer an individual for counseling and supportive services when that individual responds affirmatively to any screening question asked at any of the intervals listed in paragraph (D) of this rule.
 The county agency shall also refer an individual for counseling and supportive services when the county agency otherwise becomes aware that the individual is, or is at risk of becoming, a victim of domestic violence.

 The individual may decline the referral for counseling and supportive services at the point of referral or may stop counseling or refuse supportive services at any time.

 (F) When shall a county agency grant a waiver?

-(b) In the absence of any of the above documentation, the individual's allegation of domestic violence, as identified by the individual requesting the waiver on the JFS 03803, "Ohio Works First (OWF) & Food Assistance: Domestic Violence Waiver Request and Verification Form" (rev. 01/2010), unless the county agency has an independent, reasonable basis to find that the individual's allegation is not credible.
+(2) In the absence of any of the above documentation, the individual's allegation of domestic violence, as identified by the individual requesting the waiver on the JFS 03803, "Ohio Works First (OWF) & Food Assistance: Domestic Violence Waiver Request and Verification Form" (rev. 1/2010), unless the county agency has an independent, reasonable basis to find that the individual's allegation is not credible.

 (G) What OWF eligibility requirements can be waived?

-(1) The following OWF eligibility requirements shall be waived if the requirements set forth in paragraph (F) of this rule are met:
+(1) The following OWF eligibility requirements shall be waived when the requirements described in paragraph (F) of this rule are met: